Cart 0

 Hi, I’m Lourdes

-The creative behind this brand and is also a flower farmer, natural dyer and experience guide.
-Let’s start nurturing your creative side through my on-farm, immersive botanical dyeing experiences.
+The creative behind this brand is also a flower farmer, natural dyer and experience guide.
+Let’s start nurturing your creative side through on-farm, immersive botanical dyeing experiences.

 experience guide